Prince George man accused of pretending to be police officer charged | CBC News

 RCMP say they conducted a search of the area and found the driver of the Tahoe in the parking lot of a local trailer park.

-Patrick Maguire, 29, has been arrested for personating a police officer.
+Patrick Maguire, 29, has been arrested for impersonating a police officer.
 He has also been ordered to remove the modifications to his vehicle.

 2nd incident in days